AIMMOTH/scala-js-compiler/README.md

 ```
 This is reading JAR-files in WEB-INF/lib and provided ScalaJS source.
 One trick is to put all ScalaJS source in **/src/main/webapp/** to make it available for the Servlet context.

+## Contributions
+Thanks to VirtusLab for upgrading this library!